Skip to navigation Skip to content

 • an Action Item will be displayed within the Participation Summary workflow in Process Direct

 Both the MFU and Action Item are reminders to Service Officers to take follow-up actions regarding the verification of the job seeker's qualification.
-If verification is not provided at the next contact (generally when the job seeker lodges their next Reporting Statement), the Service Officer must:

 Some YA job seekers may be exempt from RapidConnect at the initial claim stage due to potential eligibility for Skills for Education and Employment (SEE) or Adult Migrant English Program (AMEP).
-However, these job seekers are still required to be referred immediately to an Employment Services Provider with a note in the Online Diary that they would benefit from participating in the relevant programme.
+However, these job seekers are still required to be referred immediately to an employment services provider with a note in the Online Diary that they would benefit from participating in the relevant programme.

 ESLs who are under 18 years of age